OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/creating_driver.md

 This file contains the base configuration needed for Ansible to interact correctly with OneForm and the dynamic inventory system.

-The following configuration block should be used as-is (although depending on the provider or the target host configuration, it might vary slightly).
-The only fields that may need to be adjusted are:
+The following configuration block should be used as-is.
+Although depending on the provider or the target host configuration, it might vary slightly.
+The only fields that require adjustments are:

-- `inventory_plugins`: This should point to the path where the dynamic inventory plugin `opennebula_form` is located.
+- `inventory_plugins`: points to the path where the dynamic inventory plugin `opennebula_form` is located.
-- `collections_path`: This should point to the directory where the OneDeploy Ansible collections are installed.
+- `collections_path`: points to the directory where the OneDeploy Ansible collections are installed.

 These paths may vary if OpenNebula has been installed in a custom location; if not, they can be left as their default values.

-Below is the recommended configuration:
+Below you have the recommended configuration:

 ```default
 [defaults]